Degree bounds for Putinar's Positivstellensatz on the hypercube: Discussion

 {Let us finally recall that the stability and non-stability properties for degree one polynomials are strongly related to the exactness and convergence of Lasserre's spectrahedral approximation of semialgebraic sets, see \cite{netzerExposedFacesSemidefinitely2010, gouveiaPositivePolynomialsProjections2011}.
 There, other examples of non-stable quadratic modules are studied using boundary points of semialgebraic sets, but no quantitative estimates are given.}

 \textbf{Acknowledgments.} The authors wish to thank Claus Scheiderer for the detailed discussion about Archimedean and stability properties for preorderings and quadratic modules.
 We further wish to thank Monique Laurent for her helpful comments and suggestions on an early version of this work, and Bernard Mourrain for useful discussions.
+We thank Etienne de Klerk for pointing out a flaw in the statement of \Cref{LEM:Markov}.
 The authors finally wish to thank the anonymous referees for their insightful remarks, which helped to improve a preliminary version of this manuscript.

 The first author was partially funded by the European Union’s Horizon 2020 research and innovation programme POEMA, under the Marie Skłodowska-Curie Actions, grant agreement 813211, and by the Paris \^{I}le-de-France Region, under the grant agreement 2021-02--C21/1131.